rguo123/NeuroData_Annotate/docs/source/index.rst

   .. figure:: images/final_area_list.png
       :align: center

-7. To push annotations to the BOSS, edit ``gen_commands.py`` file and edit all necessary `ingest_large_vol` parameters.
+7. To push annotations to the BOSS, run ``gen_commands.py`` file and input the directory to your annotations, as well as the file name.
 Below is a list of all parameters:

 Parameters
 ~~~~~~~~~~